Incorporating eNPS into Your Employee Engagement Strategy

 GoCo can also help with building employee engagement and loyalty efforts!

-Feedback – With the team feedback tool within GoCo, employees can store notes about their work and thoughts, and managers can keep track of team progress.
-It's a great way for employees to stay connected and stay on top of their goals and performance.
-Employees can take private or shared notes depending on their preference, but this is a great supplement to the eNPS score because it consistently keeps a pulse of how your employees are feeling and their goals within 1:1s and meetings.
+Feedback Timelines – With GoCo's Performance Management feature, each employee has a timeline where you can post notes, praises and improvements, employment changes, and performance documents.
+It's an excellent way for employees to stay connected and on top of their goals and performance.
+Employees and managers can take private or shared notes depending on their preferences.
+This is an excellent supplement to the eNPS score because it consistently tracks how your employees feel and their goals within 1:1s and meetings.

 Anonymous Workflows – Another great supplement to the eNPS tracking is GoCo's new anonymous workflows feature.
-With this feature, employees are able to submit a completely anonymous workflow, which takes away any pressure or uncertainty an employee has about submitting potentially sensitive or negative information.
+With this feature, employees can submit an anonymous workflow, which removes any pressure or uncertainty an employee has about submitting potentially sensitive or negative information.
 Employees can provide suggestions for business improvement, report sexual harassment, and more – all while remaining anonymous.
 This is a good way for organizations and HR to find ways to improve and continuously take feedback and build on the culture.

 Are You Using eNPS to Measure Your Employee Experience?

 To summarize, employee experience matters, employee engagement is an effective measure, and eNPS is a powerful tool to understand both.
 This blog post is just the beginning of understanding the overarching concept of the employee experience.
 There is much more to learn, but eNPS is a fantastic starting point that offers valuable insight into employee engagement.

 22 Employee Engagement Ideas That Remote Workers Love